freemocap/freemocap/README.md

 	- This can be complicated, so I'll need to add more instructions here!
 * Two or more USB webcams attached to viable USB ports
 	*  (USB hubs typically don't work)
-* Each recording must (for now) start with an unobstructed view of a  Charuco board generated with python commands:
+* Each recording must (for now) start with an unobstructed view of a  Charuco board generated with python commands (or equivalent):
 	```
 	import cv2